 We stumbled across this little beauty of a brand in Pitti Uomo.
 Made in Japan, Boot Black offer a range of oils, polishes, creams and accessories to ensure your shoes remain in top shape and condition.
 The ambitious company was founded in 2007 by Japan’s largest shoe care producer, Columbus, which has been around since 1911.

 For true footwear aficionados, no shoe polish brand can outshine Saphir.
 The French company is an old-school icon beloved for its all-natural formula and venerable pedigree.
 Saphir continues to use the same ingredients that won it the Gold Medal in Paris in 1925, including pine-based turpentine, mink oils, and vegetable, animal and mineral waxes.
 You’ll find no harmful silicones, resins or petroleum in Saphir products.
-Purchasing the pinnacle of shoe polishes can be a comparatively pricey prospect, but its legions of loyal fans wouldn’t deign to use anything else.
+Purchasing the best shoe polish on the market can be a comparatively pricey prospect though, but its legions of loyal fans wouldn’t deign to use anything else.